-9 MONTHS OLD BABY
+9-12 MONTHS BABY COURSES

 Life until the 9th month has been rapidly changing.
 Your little one changed perspective and mobility -rolling, creeping, crawling- Moreover, life tastes different thanks to the recent (or very soon) introduction of solids.
 Surely, your home dynamics have been transforming as well.
 She is making more and more recognizable sounds, pointing at objects and learning their names.
 She enjoys looking at pictures with you and discovering more and more about the world.
 Her personality is clearer now.
 You can tell what she likes and dislikes.
 To sum up, the journey is getting even more interesting!
 Next step is standing.

-The greatest leap forward in the human evolution is considered to be “standing on two feet” and “walking”.
+The greatest leap forward in human evolution is considered to be “standing on two feet” and “walking”.
 Same for baby development… You are witnessing an important leap in your little one’s development.

 DEPENDENCE VS. INDEPENDENCE

 It is worthwhile to mention the fear of sleeping deriving from deep organic sources.
 In fact, this has to do with fear of falling.
-Think about falling in love and falling in asleep; in both cases we need a certain feeling of safety for it to happen!
+Think about falling in love and falling asleep; in both cases, we need a certain feeling of safety for it to happen!
 Again your role is central.
 By creating a relaxed, familiar and secure atmosphere before bedtime you can help your baby to fall asleep more easily.

 Mealtimes are no exception!
 They go under some changes as well: messier and definitely eventful!
 Expectedly, your attitude is key to prevent future eating problems, which have their roots at this stage.
 We give you guidance about the mealtime chaos and insight about how to cope with uneasy eating behaviour.